abumq/residue/docs/CLIENT_DEVELOPMENT.md

 # Client Development
 This document gives you detailed guidelines on how to write a new client library.

 We highly recommend you understand how the server and client interact and what's the role of a developer in the whole process.
-You can understand all this by looking at [DATA_FLOW.md](/docs/DATA_FLOW.md) diagram and reading [CONNECTIVITY.md](/docs/CONNECTIVITY.md) specifications.
+You can understand all this by looking at [OVERVIEW.md](/docs/OVERVIEW.md) and reading [CONNECTIVITY.md](/docs/CONNECTIVITY.md) specifications.

 ## Table of Contents